-By working jointly (with TimelessTime), the Organisation's HR team learned about the theoretical underpinnings of salary and benefits and hence came to understand the essence of the new system.
+By working jointly [with TimelessTime], the HR team learned about the theoretical underpinnings of salary and benefits and hence came to understand the essence of the new system.

 The Client and Their Requirements